-If you want to administer Rapid Color Naming or Rapid Picture Naming assessments, select Rapid Automatic Naming above the table.
+If you want to administer Rapid Color Naming assessments, Rapid Picture Naming assessments, Rapid Letter Naming assessments, Rapid Number Naming assessments, Sight and High-Frequency Words Field Test assessments, or Encoding Field Test assessments, select Rapid Naming, Sight Words, Encoding above the table.
 You will see your students' scores on those measures, and you can begin assessments as you would in the standard view (Foundations of Literacy).

 Viewing a Student's Details

 To see one student's history of scores, select the student's name.
-You will go to the Student Details page and the Star CBM tab, where you will see a list of all the student's Star CBM scores.
+You will go to the Student Details page and the Star CBM English tab, where you will see a list of all the student's Star CBM English scores (Field Test assessment scores are not included).
 If you have set a goal for the student, you will also see a chart showing the student's progress toward the goal.
 In the table(s) of assessments, you can choose to view details for a student's assessment, deactivate it, or transfer the score to another student if the assessment was accidentally administered under the wrong student's name.
-For more information, see Student Details, Star CBM Tab.
+For more information, see Student Details, Star CBM English Tab.

 On the Student Details page, you can also select the Overall tab to see a list of all of the student's Star scores.
 For more information, see Student Details page.

 In Star CBM, goals help you monitor a student's progress toward a desired outcome over time.
 You can set a student goal for any measure that you have administered to the student at least once.
 Students can have multiple goals, but they can only have one goal per measure at a time (except for Passage Oral Reading, where students can have one goal per grade level).
 You cannot set a goal for students who have not taken any Star CBM assessments.
-Goals are not available for Rapid Color Naming or Rapid Picture Naming.
+Goals are not available for Rapid Automatic Naming assessments or assessments being field tested.

 |Goal Column Message